syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the [RadioGroup](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) editor, the [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) control is loaded.

-The `ItemsSource` for the radio group editor is generated for `enum` data type property.
-In order to add `RadioButton` editor in the DataForm, you need to register editor as `DataFormEditorType.RadioGroup` for the required property by using the `RegisterEditor` method.
+The `ItemsSource` for the radio group editor is generated for the `enum` data type property.
+In order to add the `RadioButton` editor in the DataForm, you need to register the editor as `DataFormEditorType.RadioGroup` for the required property by using the `RegisterEditor` method.

 **Support for enum data type**

-For `enum` data type property, [RadioButon](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) `items` will be added based on specified property enum values.
+For the `enum` data type property, [RadioButon](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) `items` will be added based on the specified property of enum values.

 {% tabs %}
 {% highlight C# %}